domfarolino/algorithms/src/datastructures/SLL/README.md

   }
 ```

-Of course we have to take in account that there may not be a node in the list that matches our criteria.
-In this case, before assuming `temp->next` is
+Of course, we have to take into account that there may not be a node in the list that matches our criteria.
+In this case, before assuming
-the node to delete we should do a quick check.
+`temp->next` is the node to delete, we should do a quick check.

 ```cpp
   // Could not find it
   if (!tmp->next) return;
 ```

 Now we can continue deleting `tmp->next`.
-To do this we want a temporary pointer to `tmp->next->next` (this is safe since at this point we know `tmp->next`
+To do this, we want a temporary pointer to `tmp->next->next` (this is safe since at this point we know `tmp->next`
 exists).
 We then delete `tmp->next` and set `tmp->next` equal to the temporary pointer we pulled out earlier.
 This works well except for the case where the
 node we delete happens to also be the tail node, as we're not upholding our invariant of keeping the tail pointer up to date.
 We can fix this with a simple
 conditional before we continue to actually do the deleting.